JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/2-building-blocks-of-oop-part-1/hometask.md

 2. Only some classes were implemented.
 3. Some classes were not implemented.
 4. Some required methods are missing.
-5. All tasks are implemented to a full extend.
+5. All tasks are implemented to a full extent and all tests are passed successfully (`npm run test`).